yessycrown/t4ds/_posts/2023-04-12-data-wrangling.md

 ---

 ---

 ## Overview

+TODO:write short overview

+This session is presented by Ben.

-After this session, we hope you will take away the following:
+***Objectives***: After this session, we hope you will be able to:

-### Objectives
 > - Learn how to read data into R
 > - Learn basic R functionalities and data structures
 > - Visualize data with R